Yutsuten/Yutsuten.github.io/_notes/tool/linux/ssh/ssh.md

 -Y  # X11 forwarding
 ```

-To make X11 forwarding work properly,
+~~To make X11 forwarding work properly,
-it is necessary to install some packages on each server until the destination server.
+it is necessary to install some packages on every server until the destination server.~~

+Maybe only the servers you stop need these packages.

 | Distro | Package |
 | --- | --- |